-Treatment for a dog cancer of any type, form or in any system primarily focuses on the complete eradication of uncontrolled, persistent & proliferate cellular growth.
+Treatment for dog cancer of any type, form or in any system primarily focuses on the complete eradication of uncontrolled, persistent & proliferate cellular growth.
 Surgical operations, chemotherapeutical agents and radiation therapy are the three main options for treating a dog cancer.
 Canine alternative cancer treatments are available, but cannot be considered a cure and are dependent on how your individual dog reacts.

 In most cases the goal for dog cancer treatment is the complete removal of cancerous cells remains unachievable due to quick, progressive and diffusible (spreading deep into the tissue) nature of cancerous cells.
 Owners of a dog should be aware of the nature of cancer, treatment options, prognosis and expectations of a treatment plan prior to proceeding.
 It is important to consider the impact of treatment on your dog's quality of life, not to mention the expense and time required, and odds of a recovery.